 My friend Shadi is a complex creation of God.
 God is and will be glorified through Shadi’s life, and—from time to time—I might get to witness small pieces of that.
 I will continue to experience moments of “holy envy” and jealousy when I read Shadi’s sparkling prose or witness his uncommon grace with his political opponents.
 That said, envy will not be my final posture.
 In the end, jealousy must turn to gratitude for the ways in which I have learned that my story is one finite aspect within the infinitely more complex and kaleidoscopic work of God’s grace in my world and Shadi’s.

-Matthew Kaemingk is an associate professor of Christian Ethics and associate dean at Fuller Theological Seminary–Texas.
-He wrote the multiple award-winning book Christian Hospitality and Muslim Immigration in an Age of Fear (2019).
-He is a frequent NF contributor and also a member of NF’s board.
+Matthew Kaemingk, PhD is the Richard John Mouw Associate Professor of Faith and Public Life at Fuller Theological Seminary.
+He wrote the award-winning book Christian Hospitality and Muslim Immigration in an Age of Fear (2019) and cohosts Zealots at the Gate, a podcast on faith and politics.
+Matthew is a frequent NF contributor and also a member of NF’s board.